Andromeda2284/famouscakes.com/README.md

 Hello my name is Christopher.
-I am a junior fornt-end software developer.
+I am a junior front-end software developer.

 #famouscakes.com
 Web app blog about the different types of cake, its recipes and how to make them.